SubjectsSubjects(version: 964)

 B) The lecture

 The lecture will be given once per week according to the schedule.
 As already mentioned above, the points acquired within the lab will account for up to 40% of the final score for the exam.
-The exam at the end of this term will add up to the remaining 60% to the final score.
+The exam at the end of this term will add up to the remaining 60% of the final score.
 The following table gives the final grade according to the achieved score:

 grade 1 grade 2 grade 3 failure